scopatz/committhewin/readme.rst

 Commit The Win
 ==============
-This is a website that displays nice comments made about open source projects.
+This is a `website <http://committhewin.com/>`_ that displays nice comments made about open source projects.

 **Usage:** Take as a little pick-me-up.
 Reload as needed.

-**Contributing:** Feel free to add comments via pull request.
+**Contributing:** Feel free to add more entries via pull request.

 **Thanks:** To http://whatthecommit.com/ for inspiration and code.